 Scarborough Weekend With York & Whitby

 Sea views, award winning sandy beaches and a breathtaking coastline.
 Scarborough has it all and if you haven't been before you are in for a real treat.
-You'll stay at the family-run New Southlands Hotel which is really well placed for you to explore this great seaside resort in your free time.
-They also offer some excellent evening entertainment if that's your kind of thing!
+You'll stay at the family-run Red Lea Hotel which is really well placed for you to explore this great seaside resort in your free time.
+They also offer a pool and some excellent evening entertainment if that's your kind of thing!
 To make sure you get the most out of this long weekend, we've included some absolutely cracking Yorkshire excursions.

 PS - Did you know that Whitby is where Bram Stoker was inspired to write the original horror story Dracula back in 1897?...

 A great weekend choice for: